vtsr60/backend-php-test/README.md

 You can complete the tasks in any order.

+### What we are looking for?
-Separate your commits by task and use the following format for your commit messages: TASK-{task number}: {meaningful message}
+1. Separate your <b>commits by task</b> and use the following format for your commit messages: TASK-{task number}: {meaningful message}
+2. We care about UI/UX, any attention to detail in the UI will be noticed.
+Please dont hack in UI changes.
+3. Simple clear code comments are helpful.

 ### Tasks
 * TASK 1: As a user I can't add a todo without a description.